auth0/docs/articles/libraries/lock/v10/migration-guide.md

 - The `authenticated` event listener has a single argument, an `authResult` object.
 This object contains the following properties: `idToken`, `accessToken`, `state`, `refreshToken` and `idTokenPayload`.
 Most of them correspond to the arguments passed to the `show` method's callback.

 ### Internationalization
 - Not all languages supported by Lock v9 are supported by Lock v10.
+Please see the [i18n directory](https://github.com/auth0/lock/tree/master/src/i18n) in the GitHub repository for a current list of supported languages in Lock.

 ### Removed Methods
 - The `showSignin`, `showSignup` and `showReset` methods are no longer available.
 You can emulate the behavior of this options with the [initialScreen](/libraries/lock/v10/customization#initialscreen-string-), [allowLogin](/libraries/lock/v10/customization#allowlogin-boolean-), [allowSignUp](/libraries/lock/v10/customization#allowsignup-boolean-) and [allowForgotPassword](/libraries/lock/v10/customization#allowforgotpassword-boolean-) options.